 Diminished affect may be described as restricted, blunted, or flat, with flat being the most extreme.
 Affect may also be referred to as incongruent if, for example, someone was laughing while speaking about a very sad topic or talking about their depressed mood.

 Perceptual disturbances are a key area of the mental status exam for anyone who might potentially be experiencing psychosis.
 Perception of the self in relation to the environment may also altered in people who are experiencing depersonalization and derealization.

 Hallucinations are internal stimuli rather than external stimuli that come from the outside world.
 Auditory hallucinations are most common, but visual, tactile, olfactory smell), and gustatory (taste) hallucinations may also occur.

-These are skewed perceptions of stimuli that do actually come from the external environment.
+These are skewed perceptions of stimuli that actually do originate in the external environment.

 Thought form/thought process